 Nevada does have strict curfew laws with steep fines if minors are caught in public during certain times without adult supervision.
 You can read the details on your own.
 In general, it is unlawful for a child under the age of 18 to be out in public between 10 pm and 5 am Sunday-Thursday, and after midnight for Friday/Saturday.
 School holidays and summer vacation extend the curfew hours.
 There are lots of exceptions that make the curfew much earlier, like on New Years eve (6 pm), and for certain streets (9 pm).
 Please read the latest curfew rules, since things may have changed.

-You might be tempted to leave your kids alone in a game arcade, but there specific rules as well that require an adult to be with them after 10 pm.
+You might be tempted to leave your kids alone in a game arcade, but there are specific rulesthat require an adult to be with them after 10 pm.
 Again, read the curfew laws for the most current information, or better yet, always have an adult with them.
 There are also age restrictions.
 For example, kids must be 10 or older to spend time on their own at the Adventuredome located in Circus Circus without adult supervision.